Testing applications with GitLab

 test.cpp

 .
-To this file, add the code of a program that checks the product of 2 × 2 and displaysHello World
+Add into it the code of the program that checks the product of 2 × 2 and displaysHello World

 if the result is 4:#include <iostream> #include <cassert> int main() { assert(2 * 2 == 4); std::cout << "Hello world!" << std::endl; return 0; }